muckblog/muckblog.github.io/_posts/2022-09-29-my-accidental-007-day-in-london.md

 ![The Imperial Easter Egg from Octopussy]({{site.url}}/assets/images/2022/09/octopussy-egg.jpg)

 Though Fabergé eggs aren’t really my cup of tea, I loved this little thing sparkling away in the corner.
-I can’t for the life of me remember its role in the plot of the film though.
+That being said I can’t for the life of me remember its role in the plot of the film.

 And so he should be, the thing is apparently worth a hefty £327,600 to somebody at least.
 A _cracking_ result to be sure.